phalcon-orphanage/docs/en/security.md

 }
 ```

-The (incomplete and not to be used as is for production) `registerAction()` above accepts posted data from the UI.
-It sanitizes it with the `string` filter and then creates a new `User` object and assigns the passed data to it before saving.
+Let's explain the above code snippet - which is incomplete and **must not be used as is for production applications**:

+The `registerAction()` above accepts posted data from the UI.
+It sanitizes it with the `string` filter and then creates a new `User` model object.
+It then assigns the passed data to the relevant properties before saving it.
 Notice that for the password, we use the `hash()` method of the [Phalcon\Security][security] component so that we do not save it as plain text in our database.

-The `loginAction()` (also incomplete and not to be used as is for production) accepts posted data from the UI and then tries to find the user in the database based on the `login` field.
+The `loginAction()` accepts posted data from the UI and then tries to find the user in the database based on the `login` field.
 If the user does exist, it will use the `checkHash()` method of the [Phacon\Security][security] component, to assess whether the supplied password hashed is the same as the one stored in the database.

 > You do not need to hash the supplied password (first parameter) when using `checkHash()` - the component will do that for you.
 {: .alert .alert-info }